GabrieleGiuseppini/Floating-Sandbox/README.md

 If you want, you can also apply a higher-resolution image to be used as a more realistic texture for the object.
 Once you load your object, watch it float and explore how it behaves under stress!

 The game currently comes with a few example objects - mostly ships - and I'm always busy making new ships and objects.
-Anyone is encouraged to make their own objects, and if you'd like them to be included in the game, just get in touch with me - you'll get proper recognition in the About dialog!
+Anyone is encouraged to make their own objects, and if you'd like them to be included in the game, just get in touch with me - you'll get proper recognition in the About dialog, of course.

 The original idea for the game is from Luke Wren, who wrote a Sinking Ship Simulator to simulate sinking ships.
 I have adopted his idea, completely reimplemented his simulator, and revamped its feature set; at this moment it is really a generic physics simulator that can be used to simulate just about any floating rigid body under stress.